Three decades after his wife disappeared, a Virginia man admits he killed her

 An autopsy report lists the cause and manner of Marta Rodriguez’s death as undetermined.
 Prosecutors have not said publicly whether Rodriguez-Cruz has described to them how she died.

-In March 1989, two months before Marta Rodriguez vanished, Rodriguez-Cruz, a native of Puerto Rico and a former military police officer, was charged with abducting and assaulting her.
+In March 1989, two months before Marta Rodriguez vanished, Rodriguez-Cruz, a former military police officer, was charged with abducting and assaulting her.
 In that incident, an Arlington County police officer saw him dragging her along a street, bound and gagged, authorities said.

-“When asked by the investigator why he would commit such acts against his wife, Rodriguez-Cruz responded ‘if I can’t have her, no one else will.
+“When asked by the investigator why he would commit such acts against his wife, Rodriguez-Cruz responded that ‘if I can’t have her, no one else will.
 She’s mine,’ ” according to a statement issued Monday by Olsen’s office.

 However, the case against him began to fall apart on May 18, 1989, when Marta Rodriguez failed to appear in an Arlington courtroom for a preliminary hearing.
 “It is unclear whether she stayed away of her own accord or whether she was kept away,” the statement said.
 “Regardless, she would live for only one more week.”